Eels (band): The Deconstruction and Earth to Dora

-Extreme Witchcraft
+Extreme Witchcraft and Eels Time!

 On September 21, 2021, it was announced that the 14th Eels album would be called Extreme Witchcraft and would be released on January 28, 2022.
 The album was produced by E and John Parish in their first collaboration since 2001's Souljacker.
+Eels So Good: Essential Eels, Vol. 2 (2007–2020) came out in late 2023.
+On February 29, 2024, the band announced Eels Time!, which was released on June 7.

 Members

 Eels have had a number of lineup changes supporting E since their formation, and in recent years the live band has often differed from the musicians on the albums.
 Koool G Murder has been credited on bass and production on recent albums, although Big Al has fulfilled the role of bassist during the live shows.